yohei-yoshihara/learn-vulkan/guide/src/shader_objects/pipelines.md

 };
 ```

-Encapsulate the exhausting process of building a pipeline into its own class:
+Encapsulate building pipelines into a class:

 ```cpp
 struct PipelineBuilderCreateInfo {